zhekai-jiang/zhekai-jiang.github.io/about.md

 My current interests lie mainly in the following three aspects:

+* **Model-based engineering, formal methods, and programming language theory.** Supervised by Prof. Dániel Varró, I am researching on design space exploration, languages for model specification and graph query, graph model generation, and model visualization and simulation.
+I also took a few related courses such as ([Programming Languages and Paradigms](https://www.mcgill.ca/study/2020-2021/courses/comp-302), [Theory of Computation](https://www.mcgill.ca/study/2021-2022/courses/comp-330), [Model-Based Programming](https://www.mcgill.ca/study/2019-2020/courses/ecse-223), and [Discrete Structures](https://www.mcgill.ca/study/2019-2020/courses/math-240)).
+It is very delightful to see the elegance of these theories, their applications in design and validation, and even their relation and illusions to seemingly unrelated areas such as philosophy and art.
+* **Mathematical modelling, machine learning, and their interdisciplinary applications.** I have learned about and have experience with mathematical modelling and some numerical computing techniques at high school and during my visiting at the University of Hong Kong.
+I am now taking the course [Applied Machine Learning](https://www.mcgill.ca/study/2021-2022/courses/comp-551) to study more about this.
+I also keep an eye on a few other areas I am interested in and could potentially link my knowledge to, such as economics and finance, music and acoustics, and physiology and psychology.

-* **Software development and project management.** It is simply great fun to create new software of my own!
+* **Software development and project management.** It is great fun to create software of my own!
 Through a variety of courses and projects in the past years, I have been familiarized with common skills and practice in software engineering.
 I have experience with full-stack development, and have been exposed to different stages of software development, from requirement specification and development to validation and maintenance.
 In particular, I have been familar and comfortable with the agile project management pattern.
-* **Theory of computation and programming languages, formal logic and reasoning, and model-based engineering.** This interest of mine was only discovered after I took a few relevant courses ([Programming Languages and Paradigms](https://www.mcgill.ca/study/2020-2021/courses/comp-302), [Theory of Computation](https://www.mcgill.ca/study/2021-2022/courses/comp-330), [Model-Based Programming](https://www.mcgill.ca/study/2019-2020/courses/ecse-223), and [Discrete Structures](https://www.mcgill.ca/study/2019-2020/courses/math-240)).
-It is very delightful to see the elegance of these theories and their relation to other seemingly unrelated areas such as system architecture, software validation, security, and even philosophy and art (Yes, I am reading *Gödel Escher Bach*).
-* **Interdisciplinary applications.** I have learned about and have experience with mathematical modeling and some numerical computing techniques at high school and during my visiting at the University of Hong Kong.
-I am now taking the course [Applied Machine Learning](https://www.mcgill.ca/study/2021-2022/courses/comp-551) to study more about this, after laying all the foundations such as linear algebra, calculus, differential equations, probability theory, and statistics.
-As a TEAMster in MATH 133, I post [write-ups](linear-algebra) about interesting applications of linear algebra in other areas of mathematics, computer science, etc. I also keep an eye on a few other areas I am interested in and could potentially link my knowledge of software engineering to, such as economics and finance (I had courses like [Engineering Economy](https://www.mcgill.ca/study/2020-2021/courses/facc-300) and [McGill Personal Finance Essentials](https://mcgillpersonalfinance.com)); music and acoustics (I took [Physics of Music](https://www.mcgill.ca/study/2019-2020/courses/phys-224) and am reading *Gödel Escher Bach*); and physiology and psychology (I studied Advanced Placement (AP) Psychology myself before entering McGill).

-I am actively seeking for opportunities of both internship in the industry and research in the academia related to computer science and software engineering.
+I am actively seeking for opportunities of both research in the academia and internship in the industry related to computer science and software engineering.
 I do look forward to having more opportunities to cooperate with more people and apply my knowledge and skills to make some real contributions.
-For full and more detailed information, see below or my [2-page curriculum vitae in PDF format](cv/cv.pdf).
-Please do not hesitate to contact me on LinkedIn or via email as well!
+For full and more detailed information, see below or my [curriculum vitae in PDF format](cv/cv.pdf).

 ## Table of Contents
 * [Education](#education)